 New pedal and clutch release shafts installed.
 Note operating lever points to the rear when the yoke is standing vertical.

-Complete restored bell housing.
+Complete restored bell housing bead blasted and painted Ford green.
 New clutch release shaft, bushings, and pedal shaft have been installed.
 The bell housing is ready for installation in the car once the transmission has been attached.